 My family has been smoking meat ever since I can remember and their teachings have been passed on from one generation to another.
 If you are the type of person that hunts or have a small homestead which provides you with all the meat your family needs, smoking meat may be a useful hobby for you.

-Smoking meat will help you preserve your meat supplies for a long time and it’s a good alternative to canning or freezing.
-There are many different opinions regarding the smoking habits of people and historically, the topic is quite interesting.
+Smoking meat will help you preserve your meat supplies for a long time and it’s an excellent alternative to canning or freezing.
+There are many different opinions regarding the smoking habits of people and historically, the topic is quite impressive.